lydell/frappe/readme.md

   inheritance instead.

 - The `::` → `.prototype.` operator.
 Not used enough to warrant that shortcut.
-  Will be used even less not that JavaScript has `class` syntax.
+  Will be used even less now that JavaScript has `class` syntax.
+There is also a proposal to use [`::` as a bind operator, which has already been implemented in Babel][bind-operator].

 - `a in b` → `b.indexOf(a)`.
 Too confusing for Frappe to change one of JavaScript’s operators.
 Use `b.includes(a)` instead.